tameya-w/System-Health-Check/README.md

 📸 **Log File Output Example:**
 _(Add a screenshot of the generated log file)_

-## Demonstration
-### Video Demo (Optional)
-If possible, record a quick screen capture of running the script and upload it to GitHub.

 ## Next Steps
 - Expand functionality to send email alerts if system resources are low.